yacineMTB/dingcad/README.md

 This repository is mostly autonomously written by an LLM that I've lazily prompted while watching youtube and hanging out with my family.

+There are no docs.
+Just read the code.